Buckingham: Twin towns

 Buckingham has been twinned with Joinville, in France, since 1963.

 In 2002, Buckingham became twinned with the French town of Mouvaux.

 In 2020, Buckingham formalised its links with the German town of Neukirchen-Vluyn, Mouvaux's twin town in Germany, and the three towns (Buckingham, Mouvaux and Neukirch-Vluyn) became officially twinned.

+In June 2025, Buckingham became twinned with Valmadrera in Italy.